 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Hayley Osborne runs her own Personal trainer business near Cambridge and is a qualified gym instructor.
-She also holds a BSc honours in Sport and Exercise Science.
+Hayley Osborne runs her Personal Trainer business near Cambridge and is a qualified gym instructor.
+She also holds a BSc Honours in Sport and Exercise Science.